Did Blac Chyna Try To Steal Rob Kardashian’s Range Rover During Custody Negotiations? — Eyewitnesses Say Yes

 — BallerAlert (@balleralert) August 18, 2017

-The two exes may be settling their differences in court but that probably won’t stop them from taking subliminal digs at each other in the media.
-As People Magazine reports, Chyna recently appeared in a video for rapper Belly’s new song, “P.O.P.”
+The two exes may be settling their differences in court, but that probably won’t stop them from taking subliminal digs at each other in the media.
+As People Magazine reported, Chyna recently appeared in a video for rapper Belly’s new song, “P.O.P.”
 In the video she lip-syncs a line that seems like a sneaky diss for Rob Kardashian.

 “You were seduced by her sin/Don’t let Lucifer in/She took you for everything/You let her do it again”